 There are different types of flooring professionals that can give you a broad spectrum of price ranges as well as quality ranges.

-For example, 1000 sq. ft. can cost from $1500 to $5000 or $1.5 to $5.0 per sq.ft.
-If you ever thought about why there is such a drastic difference, here are again link to my other article (link to the article “Floor sanding options, their difference and how to choose one”) Where I tried to put it all together using my experience of working in this sphere.
-Basically, it all can be boiled down to the amount of detailed sanding flooring the contractor willing to put into work as well as the quality of machinery his using, quality of coloring and protective materials, and his experience of using different types of machinery which can let him spend more or less time on your project.
+For example, 1000 sq. ft. can cost from $1500 to $5000 or $1.5 to $5.0 per sq. ft.
+If you ever thought about why there is such a drastic difference, here is again link to my other article (link to the article “Floor sanding options, their difference and how to choose one”) Where I tried to put it all together using my experience of working in this sphere.
+Basically, it all can be boiled down to the amount of detailed sanding flooring the contractor is willing to put into work as well as the quality of machinery his using, the quality of coloring and protective materials, and his experience of using different types of machinery which can let him spend more or less time on your project.

 Straight to the final numbers: